Dear John Letters

 Mr. Eternal Texter

-The one who fills up gaps during his day by endlessly texting in his downtown (probably in route while driving) which provides him with a sense of relationship.
+He is the one who fills up gaps during his day exclusively texting during his down time (probably in route while driving) which provides him with a sense of relationship.
 He prides himself on how cost effective his non-dating life is, as he has never really taken you out on a date.
-Though his juggling ability to text while watching his favorite game on t.v.is impressive.
+Though his juggling ability to text while watching his favorite game on t.v.is impressive,

 Mr. Nice Guy that Never Initiates

-You know the guy who is either shy, insecure, or hiding something (most likely his wife.)
+He is the who is either shy, insecure, or hiding something (most likely his wife.)
 Though his niceties are flattering at first, the hopeful cyber flirting falls as flat as day old champagne where all the bubbles have burst long ago.
 Starting the day with good morning! and then 10 hours later ..sweet dreams….with nothing in between, feels like eating a mayonnaise sandwich with wonder bread without the meat.

 →To him I wrote: Thank-you for considering me as a commercial break in your life.
 I would like to thank-you in person, but being I have never met you, that would be impossible.
 Should I ever end up in the hospital recovering, and need time to kill, I will definitely text you. p.s. don’t call me I’ll text you.
 Adieu…..